Nation of Hawaiʻi (organization): 1996 Washington Law Review on Kanahele Trial

 In 1996, The Washington Law Review Association published an article by legal scholar Bill Rodgers reviewing the trial of Puʻuhonua Kanahele entitled, "Native Hawaiian Sovereignty: The Sense of Justice and the Justice Offense: Native Hawaiian Sovereignty and the second "Trial of the Century" citing the arrest and trial as politically motivated to prevent Kanehele from continuing to pursue the organizing efforts of the Nation of Hawaii.

 Rodgers, who received his B.A. from Harvard and his J.D. from Columbia Law School, was a pioneering University of Washington law professor and nationally recognized scholar of environmental and Indian law, whose influential teaching, litigation, and writings shaped U.S. environmental policy, tribal sovereignty, and generations of lawyers.

-He argued that Puʻuhonua Kanahele's case was a “political trial” rooted in retaliation against the Hawaiian sovereignty movement and Puʻuhonua Kanahele's organizing efforts with the Nation of Hawaiʻi.
-Following the 1993 U.S. Apology Resolution, Kanahele had asserted Hawaiʻi’s independence, issued “war crimes” notices to public officials, and organized Native Hawaiians to form a new government.
+He argued that Puʻuhonua Kanahele's case was a "political trial" rooted in retaliation against the Hawaiian sovereignty movement and Puʻuhonua Kanahele's organizing efforts with the Nation of Hawaiʻi.
+Following the 1993 U.S. Apology Resolution, Kanahele had asserted Hawaii's independence, issued "war crimes" notices to public officials, and organized Native Hawaiians to form a new government.
 Rodgers contended that the denial of bail, restrictions on courtroom defenses, and the government’s trial strategy reflected a desire to punish dissent rather than protect public safety.